 The various sea breams, including gilt-head and the variety the French call pagre, are traditionally considered among the most delicious fish in the Mediterranean.
+Chef Joel Guillet prefers the latter for this simple but dramatic-looking dish.

 For the Fish